Philippe Pétain: Constitutional change

 The new government immediately used its new powers to order harsh measures, including the dismissal of republican civil servants, the installation of exceptional jurisdictions, the proclamation of antisemitic laws, and the imprisonment of opponents and foreign refugees.
 Censorship was imposed, and freedom of expression and thought were effectively abolished with the reinstatement of the crime of "felony of opinion".
+Pétain was always aware of civil discontent over Vichy rule.

+On 24 June the British government stated that France had broken its agreement with the United Kingdom.
+At the beginning of the war it had been agreed that neither the United Kingdom nor France would make a separate peace.:559 The United Kingdom was prepared to release France from the agreement, providing the French fleet sailed forthwith to British harbours or to a neutral country, so it was out of reach of the Germans, pending negotiations:367.
+Notwithstanding the agreement between the United Kingdom and France and in complete disregard of her obligations to the United Kingdom, France allowed her fleet to fall into Germany's hands:537.
+Further, Reynaud agreed with the United Kingdom that if peace was made with Germany, German airmen who were prisoners of war would be sent to the United Kingdom:497.
+Again, the Pétain government did not honour this pledge and the German airmen, many of whom had been shot down by the RAF, were returned to Germany:497.

-The regime organised a "Légion Française des Combattants," which included "Friends of the Legion" and "Cadets of the Legion", groups of those who had never fought but were politically attached to the new regime.
+In a radio address to the country on 12 August 1941, Pétain stated:"From several regions of France, I have felt an ill-wind rising for some time... the authority of my government is contested... a genuine malaise is gripping the French people".The regime organised a "Légion Française des Combattants," which included "Friends of the Legion" and "Cadets of the Legion", groups of those who had never fought but were politically attached to the new regime.
 Pétain championed a rural and reactionary France that spurned internationalism.
 As a retired military commander, he ran the country on military lines.